nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 ### This Solution from NGINX provides Enterprise class features which address common challenges with networking, traffic management, and High Availability for On-Premises Kubernetes Clusters.

 1. Provides a `replacement Loadbalancer Service.`  The Loadbalancer Service is a key component provided by most Cloud Providers.
-However, when running a K8s Cluster On Premises, the `Loadbalancer Service is not available.`
+However, when running a Kubernetes Cluster On Premises, the `Loadbalancer Service is not available.`
-This Solution provides a replacement, using an NGINX Server, and a new K8s Controller from NGINX.
+This Solution provides a replacement, using an NGINX Server, and a new Kubernetes Controller from NGINX.
 These two components work together to watch the `nginx-ingress Service` in the cluster, and immediately update the NGINX Loadbalancing Server when changes occur.

 2. Provides `MultiCluster Load Balancing`, traffic steering, health checks, TLS termination, advanced Loadbalancing algorithms, and enhanced metrics.